-With respect to potential adverse impacts of the project on Aboriginal or Treaty rights, the EIS will document for each Indigenous group identified in Part 2, Section 5 of these guidelines (or in subsequent correspondence from the Agency):
+With respect to potential adverse impacts of the project on the exercise of Aboriginal or Treaty rights, the EIS will document for each group identified in Part 2, section 5 of these guidelines (or in subsequent correspondence from the Agency):

-- a description of the Aboriginal or Treaty rights, when this information is directly provided by an Indigenous group to the proponent, the Agency, or is available through public records, including but not limited to: - ✓ maps and descriptions of lands, and harvesting and cultural activities, as outlined in the Maa-nulth First Nations Final Agreement, that are relevant to the project and potential impacts of the project; - ✓ location of the right being practiced or exercised; - ✓ context in which the right is practiced or exercised (including information about which groups of an Indigenous group practice the right (women, elders, youth), how the right was practiced historically); - ✓ how the Indigenous group's cultural traditions, laws and governance systems inform the manner in which they exercise their rights; - ✓ the Indigenous group's perspectives on the importance of the land on which the project is located and how it intersects with any land management uses and/or plans they may have; - ✓ how often the right is practiced or exercised and timing or seasonality of the practice or exercise of the right; and, - ✓ maps and data sets (e.g., fish catch numbers). - potential adverse impacts of each of the project components and physical activities, in all phases, on Aboriginal or Treaty rights, including impacts raised by Indigenous groups; - measures identified to accommodate potential adverse impacts of the project on Aboriginal or Treaty rights.
-These measures will clearly describe how the proponent intends to implement them, and may go beyond mitigation measures that are developed to address potential adverse environmental effects.
-Include perspectives and specific suggestions raised by potentially impacted Indigenous groups, as well as any views of Indigenous groups on the effectiveness of mitigation measures;
+- a description of the nature, scope and content of Aboriginal or Treaty rights4, when this information is directly provided by a group to the proponent, the Agency or is available through public records, including but not limited to: - location of the right being practiced or exercised; - context in which the right is practiced or exercised (including information about how members of an Indigenous group practice the right (e.g. women, elders, youth), and how the right was practiced historically); - how the Indigenous group's cultural traditions, laws and governance systems inform the manner in which they exercise their rights; - the Indigenous group's perspectives on the importance of the land on which the project is located and how it intersects with any land management uses and/or plans they may have; - how often the right is practiced or exercised and timing or seasonality of the practice or exercise of the right; and - maps and data sets (e.g. fish catch numbers);

-&lt;sup>3 Refer to Crown-Indigenous Relations and Northern Affairs Canada or Indigenous Services Canada for more information.
+4 Refer to Crown-Indigenous Relations and Northern Affairs Canada or Indigenous Services Canada for more information.